camilamdalcol/glow_spa/README.md

 Access the website in your browser: Open your browser and go to http://localhost:8080 to view the website.

+Using Gunicorn (Production)
+Deploy using Gunicorn on localhost:8080:

+gunicorn -b 0.0.0.0:8080 app:app
+Access the application at http://localhost:8080.

 Note
 Ensure you are using a virtual environment (virtualenv) to avoid dependency conflicts.
 To create and activate a virtual environment, follow these commands: